suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/fundamentals.md

 2. **Reliable** - Tests should produce consistent results when run repeatedly under the same conditions.
 Flaky tests that sometimes pass and sometimes fail undermine confidence in the test suite.

 3. **Isolated** - Each test should be independent of other tests.
 One test should not affect the state or behavior of another test, as this can lead to unpredictable test runs and difficult debugging.
+Key to this is properly [isolating I/O and external interactions](../design-for-testability/boundaries-interactions.md).
+Suites helps enforce this by always mocking I/O boundaries, even for the deeper dependencies of real collaborators in [sociable tests](./sociable.md).

 4. **Readable** - Tests should clearly express their intent.
 A well-written test serves as documentation, helping other developers understand what the code should do.
+Good [test naming conventions and defensive coding practices](../design-for-testability/defensive-coding-maintenance.md) contribute significantly to readability.

 5. **Maintainable** - As the codebase evolves, tests should be easy to update.
 Overly complex or brittle tests can become a maintenance burden that slows development.
+Adhering to [principles of clarity and simplicity in code structure](../design-for-testability/code-structure-simplicity.md) helps here.

 ## Suites' Approach to Unit Testing